How do I land a job interview?

 6. Enhance your LinkedIn profile

-7. Attend local jobs fairs and expos
+7. Attend job events and local expos

 8. Be confident that you’re an ideal candidate